(from the CIA World Factbook)

 1959 - Significant oil reserves are discovered.

-September 1, 1969 - A group of army officers led by Moammar Gadhafi overthrows the monarchy of King Idris I.
+September 1, 1969 - A group of army officers led by Gadhafi overthrows Idris.

 1977 - The General People's Congress (GPC) replaces the Revolutionary Command Council (RCC), which has led the country since the 1969 coup.

-1979 - Moammar Gadhafi resigns as secretary-general of the GPC, but remains the de factor ruler of Libya.
+1979 - Gadhafi resigns as secretary-general of the GPC but remains the de factor ruler of Libya.

-March 1982 - The U.S. imposes an oil embargo on Libya.
+March 1982 - The United States imposes an oil embargo on Libya.

-January 1986 - Gadhafi draws a "line of death" across the Gulf of Sidra, which he claims is Libyan territory, and warns U.S. and other foreign ships not to cross it.
+January 1986 - Gadhafi draws a "line of death" across the Gulf of Sidra, which he claims is Libyan territory, and warns the United States and other foreign ships not to cross it.

-April 1986 - In response to the Libyan sponsored bombing of a German disco frequented by U.S. soldiers, the U.S. bombs targets in Libya.
+April 1986 - In response to the Libyan sponsored bombing of a German disco frequented by US soldiers, the United States bombs targets in Libya.

 December 21, 1988 - Pan Am Flight 103 explodes 31,000 feet over Lockerbie, Scotland, 38 minutes after takeoff from London.
-259 people on board the New York-bound Boeing 747 are killed, along with 11 people on the ground.
+Two hundred and fifty-nine people on board the New York-bound Boeing 747 are killed, along with 11 people on the ground.

 September 19, 1989 - UTA Flight 772, a French airliner, explodes over Niger.
-170 passengers and crew members are killed.
-In 1999, six Libyans are tried in absentia and convicted of the bombing in a French court.
+One hundred and seventy passengers and crew members are killed.
+In 1999, six Libyans are tried in absentia and convicted in a French court.

 April 15, 1996 - The United Nations imposes sanctions on Libya over the 1988 Pan Am Flight 103 bombing in Lockerbie and the 1989 Niger bombing.

 April 5, 1999 - Libya hands over Lockerbie bombing suspects Abdel Basset Ali al-Megrahi and Lamen Khalifa Fhimah to be tried under Scottish law in The Hague.
-The U.N. suspends sanctions against Libya.
+The United Nations suspends sanctions against Libya.

 December 2003 - Libya announces that it has agreed to end its program of developing weapons of mass destruction.

-June 2006 - The U.S. removes Libya from its list of state sponsors of terrorism.
+June 2006 - The United States removes Libya from its list of state sponsors of terrorism.

-August 14, 2008 - Libya and the U.S. sign an agreement over claims relating to injuries or deaths in the 1986 bombing of the German disco, the 1988 Lockerbie bombing, and the 1989 French airliner bombing.
+August 14, 2008 - Libya and the United States sign an agreement over claims relating to injuries or deaths in the 1986 bombing of the German disco, the 1988 Lockerbie bombing, and the 1989 French airliner bombing.

-January 2009 - The U.S. and Libya exchange ambassadors for the first time since 1973.
+January 2009 - The United States and Libya exchange ambassadors for the first time since 1973.

-August 2009 - Convicted Lockerbie bomber Abdelbaset Ali Mohmed al Megrahi is released from a Scottish prison on humanitarian grounds.
-Al Megrahi, reportedly suffering from terminal cancer, returns to a hero's welcome in Libya.
+August 2009 - Convicted Lockerbie bomber Megrahi is released from a Scottish prison on humanitarian grounds.
+Megrahi, reportedly suffering from terminal cancer, returns to a hero's welcome in Libya.

 February 22, 2011 - Gadhafi appears on television to dispel rumors that he has fled the country, vowing he will never leave Libya, and "will die as a martyr at the end."

-August 24, 2011 - The National Transitional Council (NTC), the rebels political movement, claims rebels now control 90% of the country and plan to move ministries from its base of Benghazi in the east to Tripoli.
+August 24, 2011 - The National Transitional Council (NTC), the rebels' political movement, claims rebels now control 90% of the country and plans to move ministries from its base of Benghazi in the east to Tripoli.
 The NTC will have the primary responsibility for the restoration of law and order when the conflict is over.

 October 27, 2011 - The Security Council votes unanimously to end military operations in Libya.
 The adopted resolution effectively cancels the NATO mission in Libya as of October 31, 2011.